 As an essential component of the Compression Services, Hanover shall provide and/or supply on a 24 hour per day continuous basis, all labor, tools, Consumables and other materials in the quantities and time frame necessary to ensure that the Compression Services are provided, in a good and workmanlike manner and otherwise in accordance with the provisions of this Agreement and the Law.
-Without limiting the scope of the foregoing, Hanover agrees that the Compression Services shall include (a) operation and maintenance the Equipment necessary for the performance of the Compression Services in accordance herewith and the applicable System Schedule, (b) all required capital expenditures necessary for the performance of the Compression Services in accordance herewith and the applicable System Schedule, (c) maintenance of supplies, tools and spare parts adequate to operate, maintain and overhaul the Equipment in accordance herewith and the applicable System Schedule, (d) performance of periodic testing of the Equipment at such times and under such conditions as Enron may reasonably request and as may be required by applicable Law or the requirement of any Governing Bodies, (e) painting the Equipment desert tan and maintenance of the Equipment painting in accordance with proper industry and Governing Body standards, (f) establishment and maintenance of an inventory of spare parts for the Equipment in accordance with a reasonably prudent operator standard and standard industry practice, (g) ensuring that the Equipment remains free and clear of any liens or encumbrances (h) operation and maintenance of the On-Site Facilities in accordance with Section 11.1 of this Agreement, and (i) performance of all material repairs and replacements and material maintenance necessary to maintain, preserve and keep the Equipment in good order and working condition ("Repairs and Replacements").
+Without limiting the scope of the foregoing, Hanover agrees that the Compression Services shall include (a) operation and maintenance the Equipment necessary for the performance of the Compression Services in accordance herewith and the applicable System Schedule, (b) all required capital expenditures necessary for the performance of the Compression Services in accordance herewith and the applicable System Schedule, (c) maintenance of supplies, tools and spare parts adequate to operate, maintain and overhaul the Equipment in accordance herewith and the applicable System Schedule, (d) performance of periodic testing of the Equipment at such times and under such conditions as Enron may reasonably request and as may be required by applicable Law or the requirement of any Governing Bodies, (e) painting the Equipment desert tan and maintenance of the Equipment painting in accordance with proper industry and Governing Body standards, (f) establishment and maintenance of an inventory of spare parts for the Equipment in accordance with a reasonably prudent operator standard and standard industry practice, (g) ensuring that the Equipment remains free and clear of any liens or encumbrances, except for any pledge or security interest granted by Hanover in connection with its primary credit facility, (h) operation and maintenance of the On-Site Facilities in accordance with Section 11.1 of this Agreement, and (i) performance of all material repairs and replacements and material maintenance necessary to maintain, preserve and keep the Equipment in good order and working condition ("Repairs and Replacements").
 On each October 1 and April 1 occurring during the Term, Hanover shall provide Enron a report of all Repairs and Replacements for each of the Systems, specifying a down time estimate and Hanover's recommendations for when to perform such Repairs and Replacements (a "Repair and Replacement Schedule").
 No later than 60 days from Enron's receipt of a Repair and Replacement Schedule, Enron shall provide Hanover notice of its acceptance of the proposed Repair and Replacement Schedule or its modifications thereto, taking into consideration Hanover's requirements set forth in the report and Enron's compression requirements necessary to meet its Pipeline System's needs for the applicable time period.
 Any unscheduled Repairs and Replacements shall be coordinated by the Parties with due discretion of the conditions resulting in the need therefor.

 ARTICLE 10.
 ADMINISTRATIVE SERVICES